Nesting statistics in the O(n) loop model on random planar maps: General definitions, reminders and main results

 \subsection{Comparison with CLE properties}

 It is strongly believed that, if the random disks were embedded conformally to the unit disk $\mathbb D$, the loop configuration would be described in the thermodynamic $V \rightarrow \infty$ limit by the \emph{conformal loop ensemble} in presence of Liouville quantum gravity.
-On a regular planar lattice, the critical $O(n)$-model on a regular planar lattice is expected to converge in the continuum limit to the universality class of the $\mathrm{SLE}_\kappa$/$\mathrm{CLE}_\kappa$, for \beq n= 2\cos\big[\pi\big(1 - {4}/{\kappa}\big)\big]\qquad n\in (0,2] \qquad \eeq and the same is expected to hold at a non-generic critical point in the dilute or dense phase on a random planar map.
-Although both conjectures are far from being rigorously established, we may try to relate the large deviations properties of nesting, as derived in the critical regime in the $O(n)$ loop model on a random planar map, to the corresponding nesting properties of ${\rm CLE}_{\kappa}$, in order to support both conjectures altogether.
+On a regular planar lattice, the critical $O(n)$-model is expected to converge in the continuum limit to the universality class of the $\mathrm{SLE}_\kappa$/$\mathrm{CLE}_\kappa$, for \beq n= 2\cos\big[\pi\big(1 - \tfrac{4}{\kappa}\big)\big]\qquad n\in (0,2] \qquad \eeq and the same is expected to hold at a non generic critical point in the dilute or dense phase on a random planar map.
+Although both conjectures are not yet mathematically fully established, we may try to relate the large deviations properties of nesting, as derived in the critical regime in the $O(n)$ loop model on a random planar map, to the corresponding nesting properties of ${\rm CLE}_{\kappa}$, in order to support both conjectures altogether.